rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Witch (WIP).md

 		- Learn some ammount of hexes every X levels, and has a power to learn more.
 	- make scary look a single feat
 	- add witches brews (out of combat potions with healing and random effects. good way to spend more PM)
+	- Be able to change what attribute the target uses for a save (either as a core mechanic, feat or Hex)

 ### Witch Feats